Xample33/cvehunter/README.md

 ```

 ## Contributing
 Contributions are welcome!
-If you'd like to contribute to CVEHunter, please follow the guidelines outlined in our Contributing Guide.
+If you'd like to contribute to CVEHunter, please follow the guidelines outlined in the Contributing Guide.

 ## License
 This project is licensed under the MIT License.